ppy/osu-wiki/news/2025/2025-11-15-new-featured-artist-whitesakata.md

 ![](https://assets.ppy.sh/artists/512/header.jpg)

 With inspirations like [*Camellia*](https://osu.ppy.sh/beatmaps/artists/31) and [*seatrus*](https://osu.ppy.sh/beatmaps/artists/185), you should be able to guess exactly what kind of music **WhiteSakata** makes.
-When also considering the fact that they've been [an osu!taiko player](https://osu.ppy.sh/users/15400295) for the better half of a decade, your suspicions should be confirmed: **WhiteSakata** has a knack for hyper-intense electronic tunes that perfectly fit rhythm games.
+When also considering the fact that they've been ::an osu!taiko player::{ user-id=15400295 } for the better half of a decade, your suspicions should be confirmed: **WhiteSakata** has a knack for hyper-intense electronic tunes that perfectly fit rhythm games.

 **5** top-tier tracks can be found on [**WhiteSakata**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/512), soon to be downloaded and mapped by you.